Common Inpainted Objects In-N-Out of Context: -enabled Context Tasks

 \subsection{Objects-from-Context prediction}

-While our context classification model determines if an existing object belongs in a scene, our Objects-from-Context prediction task tackles a different question: \textit{``What object(s) fit to this context?''} This task tests a model's contextual comprehension of real images and aligns with the Context Challenge in \cite{torralba2003contextual}.
+While context classification models determine if an existing object belongs in a scene, our Objects-from-Context prediction tackles a different question: \textit{``What object(s) fit this context?''} This task tests a model's contextual comprehension of real images and aligns with the Context Challenge in \cite{torralba2003contextual}.
 We formulate this task at two levels: 1) \textbf{Instance-level prediction}.
-Predicting the exact object class among COCO's 80 classes.
+Predicting the object class among COCO's 80 classes.
 2) \textbf{Clique-level prediction}.
 Predicting the clique an object belongs to, using COCO's super-categories: accessory, animal, appliance, electronic, food, furniture, indoor, kitchen, outdoor, person, sports, and vehicle.

 We design a model that takes two inputs: the inpainted image and a binary mask indicating the target region.
 During training, we use the dilated bounding box of the original object as the mask and its class as the label.
 We use the VAE encoder from Stable Diffusion to extract latents from both inputs, which are processed by an MLP that predicts across COCO's 80 classes.
 For clique-level evaluation, we map predicted object classes to their corresponding super-categories and check if they match the original objects.
 Importantly, our model can handle arbitrary mask sizes and locations during inference, making it adaptable for broader context reasoning applications.
 Detailed model architectures and training information are in the supplementary material.
 For comparison, we implement a baseline that ranks candidate objects based on the co-occurrence frequency of other objects in a scene~\cite{mack2011object}.
 If no other objects are present, this baseline defaults to random selection.
+We evaluate our Objects-from-Context model on the 2,402 images inpainted from the COCO2017 validation set.